-- 1. Three (3) letters of recommendation. - 2.
-Special application forms and materials required by departments. - 3.
+1. Three (3) letters of recommendation.

+- 2. Special application forms and materials required by departments. - 3.
 Acceptable GRE or IELTS test scores - 4.
-The prospective student must have completed a minimum of 16 semester

-- 5. Statement of interest - 6.
+The prospective student must have completed a minimum of 16 semester hours in science, two general biology courses, two general chemistry courses - 5.
+Statement of interest - 6.
 Submit TOFEL scores, if an international student - 7.
-Student must have a 3.00 undergraduate GPA on a 4.00 scale.
+Student must have a 3.0 undergraduate GPA on a 4.0 scale.